ibm-cloud-docs/codeengine/dockerfiletips.md

 ```
 {: codeblock}

-If you copy the entire Git repository, but want to exclude some files, for example the `README.md` of the repository, then you can add a [.dockerignore file](https://docs.docker.com/engine/reference/builder/#dockerignore-file){: external}.
+If you copy the entire Git repository, but want to exclude some files, for example the `README.md` of the repository, then you can add a [`.dockerignore` file](https://docs.docker.com/engine/reference/builder/#dockerignore-file){: external}.
 {: tip}

-Always copy your application files into a sub-directory of the root (`/`) rather than into the root directly, to avoid conflicts with operating system files.
+Always copy your application files into a subdirectory of the root (`/`) rather than into the root directly to avoid conflicts with operating system files.
 When you name your application directory, do not use one that is reserved by Unix-based operating systems or Kubernetes, such as `/bin`, `/dev`, `/etc`, `/lib`, `/proc`, `/run`, `/sys`, `/usr`, or `/var`.
 Naming your application `/app` is a best practice.
 {: note}

 If your source code repository contains the sources for different applications that are organized in directories, similar to the [{{site.data.keyword.codeengineshort}} samples repository](https://github.com/IBM/CodeEngine){: external}, then you can use a subdirectory as your context.
 In the [`ibmcloud ce build create`](/docs/codeengine?topic=codeengine-cli#cli-build-create) command, specify subdirectories by using the `--context-dir` option.